asuka431/baricoin-24.0/doc/build-openbsd.md

 the used header-only library Boost.Process fails to compile (certain system calls and preprocessor defines like `waitid()` and `WEXITED` are missing).

-There are many ways to configure Fujicoin Core, here are a few common examples:
+There are many ways to configure Baricoin Core, here are a few common examples:

 ##### Descriptor Wallet and GUI:
 This enables the GUI and descriptor wallet support, assuming `sqlite` and `qt5` are installed.